 As a winner of the Best Female Director prize at Bechdel Test Fest 2017, Italian-born filmmaker Stella Corradi is the perfect inspiration for electric ghost’s first interview.
 A graduate of Film from Queen Mary University of London, Stella has worked as Assistant Director on productions such as Ginger and Rosa (2012) and Macbeth (2015), amongst others.

-She made her directorial debut in 2016 with Little Soldier — a short film following the relationship between little Anya (Amaris Miller) and her mother Amanda (Zawe Ashton).
+She made her directorial debut in 2016 with Little Soldier—a short film following the relationship between little Anya (Amaris Miller) and her mother Amanda (Zawe Ashton).
 The film takes place in a community estate in East London and reflects on the blurred boundaries between reality and a child’s imagination.
-For her first film, Corradi had the support of renowned DoP Robbie Ryan (American Honey, I, Daniel Blake).
+For her first film, Corradi had the support of renowned DoP Robbie Ryan (American Honey; I, Daniel Blake).

-Electric Ghost Magazine: Congratulations on your debut short Little Soldier.
+electric ghost: Congratulations on your debut short Little Soldier.
 Can you tell us a bit about it and how it came to life?